Adversarially Robust Spiking Neural Networks Through Conversion: Experiments

-\textbf{White-box Adversarial Attacks:} We evaluate SNNs against FGSM~\cite{Goodfellow:2015}, RFGSM~\cite{tramer2018ensemble}, PGD~\cite{Madry:2018}, and Auto-PGD attacks based on cross-entropy loss (APGD$_{\text{CE}}$) and difference of logits ratio loss (APGD$_{\text{DLR}}$)~\cite{Croce:2020}.
+\textbf{White-box Adversarial Attacks:} In accordance with the ensemble setting presented in Section~\ref{sec:ensemble_evaluation_method}, we evaluate SNNs against FGSM~\citep{Goodfellow:2015}, RFGSM~\citep{tramer2018ensemble}, PGD~\citep{Madry:2018}, and Auto-PGD attacks based on cross-entropy loss (APGD$_{\text{CE}}$) and difference of logits ratio loss (APGD$_{\text{DLR}}$)~\citep{Croce:2020}.
 We also consider a targeted version of this attack (T-APGD$_{\text{CE}}$), where each sample was adversarially perturbed towards 9 target classes from CIFAR-10 or CIFAR-100, until successful.
-PGD attack step size $\eta$ is determined via $2.5\times\epsilon / \#$steps~\cite{Madry:2018}.
-For baseline ANNs, we performed evaluations via AutoAttack~\cite{croce2020robustbench} at $\epsilon_3$ (see Table~\ref{tab:base_ann_evals} for extended evaluations).
+PGD attack step size $\eta$ is determined via $2.5\times\epsilon / \#$steps~\citep{Madry:2018}.
+For baseline ANNs, we present our evaluations via AutoAttack~\citep{croce2020robustbench} at $\epsilon_3$ (see Table~\ref{tab:base_ann_evals} for extended evaluations).

-\textbf{Black-box Adversarial Attacks:} We performed query-based Square Attack~\cite{Andriushchenko:2020} evaluations with various numbers of limited queries.
-We also evaluated transfer-based attacks~\cite{Papernot:2017} to verify that black-box attacks succeed less often than our white-box evaluations in Suppl.~\ref{supp:b1}.
+\textbf{Black-box Adversarial Attacks:} We performed query-based Square Attack~\citep{Andriushchenko:2020} evaluations with various numbers of limited queries (presented in Section~\ref{sec:further_exp}).
+We also evaluated transfer-based attacks~\citep{Papernot:2017} to verify that such black-box attacks succeed less often than our white-box evaluations (presented in Suppl.~\ref{supp:b1}).